New Kung Fu Cult Master 1: Production

 On 21 December 2019, Wong Jing posted a teaser poster of the film on his Sina Weibo account and stating that Zhang Wuji will finally meet with Zhao Min in Dadu, hinting he will be making a follow-up to his 1993 film Kung Fu Cult Master, which ended in a cliffhanger.
 Principal photography began for the film began in January 2020 at the Hengdian World Studios.
 However, production was halted two weeks later due to the COVID-19 pandemic and was resumed in mid-April of the same year.
 On 7 May 2020, director Wong released stills of the cast in their characters on his Sina Weibo account.

 On 2 January 2022, Wong announced on his Sina Weibo account that the film had been split into two parts, New Kung Fu Cult Master 1 and New Kung Fu Cult Master 2, to be released during the Chinese New Year period of the year.
 This later led to speculations that the cast was having disagreements with the production over salary disputes, but cast member Donnie Yen later responded to this by stating that he knew that it was going to be a duology from the start.

 Release

 New Kung Fu Cult Master 1 premiered with theatrical release in Singapore on 28 January 2022 while in China, the film was released on 31 January 2022 in China on streaming platforms with a fee of RMB¥5 to stream the film.
+A sequel, New Kung Fu Cult Master 2, was released on streaming platforms on 3 February 2022 in China.